KirstieMcCown/leaflet-challenge/README.md

 In order to view the map, you will need to generate your own API Key from : https://www.mapbox.com/<br>
 This will need to be placed in either of the project folder(s) '/static/js/config.js', and the HTML and JS files changed to ensure the correct file paths are being used for visulisation.<br>
 In order to visualise the map, you will need to spin up a local http server for this to run on.
-* Using your command prompt (Git Bash), navigate to the directory where you have saved the index.html file, then run the command 'python -m http.server' S
+* Using your command prompt (Git Bash), navigate to the directory where you have saved the index.html file, then run the command 'python -m http.server'<br>
 This will open up the index.html in your web browser and have it running on a server, local to your machine.

 * Alternatively, you can also use a plugin within VSCode, such as 'Live Server'<br><br>